 Tuning into Kids (TIK)

-Tuning into Kids is an eight-week online parenting program designed to give you clear, practical strategies for supporting your child’s emotions and behaviour.
+An online parenting program designed to give you clear, practical strategies for supporting your child’s emotions and behaviour.
 Each session runs for two hours and offers structured, step-by-step learning that feels more like a guided classroom environment than a therapy group.
 Many veterans and family members appreciate this format because it is straightforward, predictable, and focused on concrete skills.

 TIK is centred on psychological education — understanding why children have big feelings, what those feelings communicate, and how parents can respond in ways that build connection rather than conflict.
 You will learn specific emotion-coaching strategies that you can begin using at home straight away.
 The focus is on learning “what to do” and “what to say” when emotions run high.